East of the Sun, West of the Moon

-East of the Sun, West of the Moon is the fourth studio album by Norwegian new wave band A-ha, released on 27 October 1990 by Warner Bros.
+East of the Sun, West of the Moon is the fourth studio album by Norwegian band A-ha, released on 22 October 1990 by Warner Bros.
 Records.
 Named after a Norwegian fairy tale, the album was something of a departure from the band's earlier radio-friendly sound to a darker, moodier tone.
 It peaked at number one in the band's native Norway and reached top 20 in various European countries and Japan.
 It was co-produced by Ian Stanley, formerly of the band Tears for Fears.

 Critical reception

 Entertainment Weekly wrote that "symphonic piano grandeur and alternating blues/metal/flamenco/funk additives collapse beneath the bloated synthesizer slush."

 AllMusic wrote: "This is a nicely crafted collection of songs, performed and sung beautifully, with lots of echoes and suggestions tucked into the music.
 While not an album one can discuss at length, it's an album that's a pleasure to listen to and one that deserves a better reception than the one, unfortunately, that it seems to have gotten."